The Diary of Anne Frank (1959 film): Plot

-The action moves back to July 1942, and Anne (Millie Perkins) begins by chronicling the restrictions placed upon Jews that drove the Franks into hiding over the spice factory.
-Sharing the Franks' hiding place are the Van Daans (Lou Jacobi and Shelley Winters) and their teenage son, Peter (Richard Beymer).
-Kraler, who works in the office below, and Miep, his assistant, have arranged the hideaway and warn the families that they must maintain strict silence during daylight hours while the workers are there.
-On the first day, the minutes drag by in silence.
-After work, Kraler delivers food and a box for Anne compiled by Otto, which contains her beloved photos of movie stars and a blank diary.
-In the first pages of the diary, she describes the strangeness of never being able to go outside or breathe fresh air.
-She states that everybody is good at heart.
+In July 1942, Anne writes of the restrictions placed on Jews that drove the Franks into hiding over their spice factory.
+Sharing the Franks' hiding place are the Van Daans and their teenage son, Peter.
+Kraler and Miep have conspired with Otto to prepare the hideaway.
+Those hiding are warned to maintain strict silence during daylight while workers are present.
+Kraler delivers food and a box for Anne, compiled by Otto, containing her beloved movie star photos and a blank diary.